lwk205/cp2k/INSTALL.md

 GNU make should be on your system (gmake or make on linux) and used for the build, go to https://www.gnu.org/software/make/make.html download from https://ftp.gnu.org/pub/gnu/make/ also Python (2.x) is required for building.

 ### 2b.
 Python (required, build system)
-Python 2.x is needed to run the dependency generator.
+Python 2.7 or 3.5+ is needed to run the dependency generator.
 On most system Python is already installed.
 For more information visit: https://www.python.org/

 ### 2c.
 Fortran and C Compiler (required, build system)
-A Fortran 2003 compiler and matching C compiler should be installed on your system.
+A Fortran 2008 compiler and matching C compiler should be installed on your system.
 We have good experience with gcc/gfortran (gcc >=4.6 works, later version recommended).
 Be aware that some compilers have bugs that might cause them to fail (internal compiler errors, segfaults) or, worse, yield a mis-compiled CP2K.
 Report bugs to compiler vendors; they (and we) have an interest in fixing them.
+A list of tested compiler can be found [here](https://www.cp2k.org/dev:compiler_support).
 Always run a `make -j test` (See point 5.) after compilation to identify these problems.

 ### 2d.
 BLAS and LAPACK (required, base functionality)
 BLAS and LAPACK should be installed.
 Using vendor-provided libraries can make a very significant difference (up to 100%, e.g., ACML, MKL, ESSL), not all optimized libraries are bug free.
 Use the latest versions available, use the interfaces matching your compiler, and download all patches!